NUBIC/ladle/README.md

 standard LDAP protocol.

 Ladle itself is tested on both JRuby 1.5.2 and Ruby 1.8.7 and 1.9.1.
-It is a wrapper around [ApacheDS][] (a pure-java embeddable LDAP [and other directory services] server), so it needs Java 1.5 or later available whether you are using JRuby or not.
+It is a wrapper around [ApacheDS][] (a pure-java embeddable LDAP server), so it needs Java 1.5 or later available whether you are using JRuby or not.

 [ApacheDS]: http://directory.apache.org/apacheds/1.5/index.html